Thungela in clover as August brings coal-strapped Europe "unparalleled energy crisis" - Miningmx

-THUNGELA Resources is set to bring the curtain down on an extraordinary maiden financial year ended June 30 – in which the coal miner’s share price increased six fold – with second half headline earnings of between R8.9bn to R9bn.
+THUNGELA Resources is set to bring the curtain down on an extraordinary maiden financial year ended December 31 – in which the coal miner’s share price increased six fold – with first half headline earnings of between R8.9bn to R9bn.

 This compares to headline earnings of R227m for the six months ended June 30, 2021 during which time the company’s assets were a unit of Anglo American.
-Thungela was listed in Johannesburg and London post a demerger of Anglo American Coal on July 8.
+Thungela was listed in Johannesburg and London post a demerger of Anglo American on 7 June.

 Commenting in a trading statement to the JSE today, Thungela said interim headline share earnings would come in between R66.85 to R67.45 per share compared to R3.05/share in the prior six month period.
 The performance has been driven by the thermal coal price which at about $411.50 per ton is 175% higher year-on-year.

-Thungela is also ideally positioned to produce similarly strong top line performance in the current 2023 financial year, ended June 30, analysts say.
+Thungela is also ideally positioned to produce similarly strong top line performance in the current 2022 financial year, analysts say.

 “Europe is on the verge of an unparalleled energy crisis, created by the war in Ukraine and resulting tension with Russia,” said UBS analysts in a July 21 note.
 Coal generation now plays a key role in ensuring reliability of power in Europe with many European Union (EU) nations recommissioning coal units and delaying coal plant retirements to avoid outages.